 It was at the UEFA Congress in Stockholm in April 2002 that Kazakhstan joined the European football movement.
 Subsequently, the national side have figured in European qualification for the 2006 and 2010 World Cups as well as for UEFA EURO 2008 and UEFA EURO 2012.
 In the 2008 campaign, Kazakhstan earned ten points, overcoming Serbia and Armenia, and drawing with Belgium and Azerbaijan.

 Perhaps the most significant progress has been made in the futsal sector.
-Kairat Almaty, the country's strongest club, reached five UEFA Futsal Cup semi-finals in seven years, claiming third place in 2008/09 and 2010/11 before winning the title in 2012/13.
+Kairat Almaty, the country's strongest club, reached the last four of the UEFA Futsal Cup seven times in ten seasons from 2005/06 – claiming third place in 2008/09 and 2010/11 before winning the title in 2012/13 and 2014/15.
 The national Under-21 squad, meanwhile, played in the inaugural UEFA European U21 Futsal Tournament, staged in St Petersburg, Russia, in 2008.
 In 2013, Shakhter Karagandy became the first local club to qualify for the UEFA Europa League group stage while two years later Astana surpassed that by progressing into the UEFA Champions League group stage.
 Kazakhstan's place among the European football family was further confirmed by staging the XXXVIII Ordinary UEFA Congress in Astana in March 2014.

 Astana qualified for the UEFA Europa League group stage in 2016/17, thus becoming the first Kazakh club to have played twice in a European competition proper.
 They also became their country's first team to win a group stage match, thanks to a 2-1 home win over APOEL.